-For this purple brussels sprouts recipe I wanted the rich flavor produced in restaurants, but wanted to created a recipe that was a bit more for everyday consumption, especially for a busy weeknight.
-Translation – healthier profile and very little prep and cooking.
+For this purple brussels sprouts recipe, I wanted the rich flavor produced in restaurants but wanted to create a recipe that was a bit more for everyday consumption, especially for a busy weeknight.
+Translation – a healthier profile and very little prep and cooking.
 So I left out butter, bacon, and sugar but ramped up the flavor profile.
 The key lies in layering flavors with different simple ingredients.
 I started with a spice mix consisting of kosher salt, pepper, fennel, and coriander.
-Salt and pepper are well known spice flavors vs. the less common but familiar coriander and fennel.
+Salt and pepper are well-known spice flavors vs. the less common but familiar coriander and fennel.
 Coriander in ground form has an earthy, lemony flavor that easily works with other flavors whereas fennel is highly aromatic and provides a fragrant sweetness.
 I used whole seeds that I heated before grounding to add a more intense flavor.
 The second layer of flavor comes from the browning process.
 I like to quickly sear the sprouts before roasting in order to get that caramelization flavor.
 I then add the third layer which is the intensely flavored balsamic glaze.
 Finally the roasting of the grapes brings out their natural sweetness and really concentrates it such that there is no need to add sugar, honey, or any other sweetener you see chefs using.
 The grapes also provide a great eating experience assuming you roast them whole vs. halving.
 Biting into them releases an explosion of delectable wine-like juice.

 How do purple brussels sprouts differ from green ones?